MicrosoftDocs/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

  **Assess for resilience and performance**

 _To be able to scale down your workloads, or schedule them to SPOT nodes, your workloads need to tolerate interruptions and failures.
-Load testing and chaos engineering can significantly help improve resiliency of your workloads to handle interruptions and failures gracefully and with less wasted resources._
+Load testing and chaos engineering can significantly help improve resiliency of your workloads to handle stress and failures gracefully and with less wasted resources._

 :heavy_check_mark: Use [load testing](/azure/load-testing/tutorial-identify-performance-regression-with-cicd) to assess performance of your workloads during high spikes.